• Skip to primary navigation

 Potatoes being browned for breakfast hash.

-Once the bacon is finished, use a slotted spoon to get it out if the skillet and place the bacon bits on a paper towel lined plate.
+Once the bacon is finished, use a slotted spoon to get it out of the skillet and place the bacon bits on a paper towel-lined plate.
 Keep all the bacon grease in the pan and add the potatoes, lightly salt and pepper them, and cook until browned.
 This may take 15 to 20 minutes depending on the water content in your potatoes.
 Mine let off quite a bit of liquid and this had to be evaporated before the potatoes would brown.

 Sauteing red pepper and onions for breakfast hash.

-Place the browned potatoes on the paper towel by the bacon, then add a couple teaspoons of olive oil in the skillet and add the onion and red pepper.
-Lightly salt and pepper them and cook to soften, 3 minutes.
+Place the browned potatoes on the paper towel by the bacon, then add a couple of teaspoons of olive oil in the skillet and add the onion and red pepper.
+Lightly salt and pepper them and cook to soften for 3 minutes.
 Add a teaspoon of dried rosemary at this time too.

 Adding salami to the breakfast hash.

-Next, add in the salami and cook for a couple more minutes.
+Next, add in the salami and cook for a couple more minutes so that it warms up.

 Adding the bacon and potatoes back into the skillet.